wapdat/data-sanitiser/README.md

 * Sanitising data if you want to move a copy of data out of Production for test purposes
 * Sanitising logs - re-write logs in-situ to remove PPI as an Infosec control
 * Data Loss Prevention - script it into your email server to sanitise outbound emails.
 Could definitley be done in Postfix without too many headaches
+* Sanitising historical audit data

 _NB There is no guarantee that this (or any thing) will remove all PPI information._

 ## NLTK
 It uses the default implementation of NER available in NLTK.
-It does ok at recognising names.
-GPE stands for "Geo-political entity", ie location.
+It does OK at recognising names.
+GPE stands for "Geo-political entity", ie the name of a location like a City.

 ## Credit to all the various sources for the Regex